Alireza-Tabatabaeian/react-value-storage/README.md

 - The library is **UI-agnostic**: it only manages an in-memory JS object and your React rerenders.
 - No localStorage/sessionStorage usage; SSR-safe by default.

+## Why

+### Why use React Value Storage?

+>React already has useState, useReducer, and context — so why another tool?

+### This package solves some real developer pains you’ll likely recognize:

+#### 1. Batch-friendly updates without fighting React’s re-renders

+With multiple related variables, updating them one by one can trigger multiple renders in quick succession.

+Sometimes later updates even miss the right state because the component re-rendered too early.

+With this package, you can update as many key–paths as you want, and only call updateStorageState() when you’re ready.

+👉 Fewer renders, less chance of race-y code, more predictable UI.

+#### 2. Flexible object storage without rigid type boilerplate

+One workaround is to keep “all related stuff” in one big object and update it.

+But in TypeScript you’d have to predefine the exact object shape — which gets verbose and noisy.

+Here you can use deep keys ("user.profile.name", "items[3].price") without having to define every nested level ahead of time.

+👉 TypeScript stays happy, warnings stay quiet, and your code stays clean.

+#### 3. Global state with zero ceremony

+Instead of wiring multiple contexts or reaching for a full-blown state library, you just wrap your app with GlobalStorageContextProvider.

+Any component can then call useGlobalStorage() and read/write values by path.

+👉 No need for “context per domain” — you get a universal, lightweight global store.

+#### 4. SSR-safe & UI-agnostic

+Unlike localStorage-based solutions, this store is purely in-memory.

+Safe to use in SSR environments (Next.js, Remix, etc.) without guards.

+Works anywhere React does.

+#### 5. Tiny, typed, tree-shakable

+No dependencies beyond React.

+Under the hood is just a plain JS object with deep get/set helpers.

+Tree-shaking works (thanks to proper exports), so you only ship what you use.

+### ✨ In short: it’s a minimal state helper that makes working with structured data + global context painless, while staying lightweight and React-idiomatic.

 ## License

 MIT © [Alireza Tabatabaeian](https://github.com/Alireza-Tabatabaeian)